 Trentini stresses that professionals working with individuals suffering from mental health issues such as depression, anxiety, bipolar, and any form of mental health issue, should be aware that an underlying thyroid condition could be at the root of the problem.

 Fortunately, there is a light in the darkness.
 Numerous studies have shown that these patients respond favorably to thyroid hormone replacement therapy.
 In fact, a very large study called the STAR-D trial showed that the thyroid hormone Triiodothyronine, or T3, is equally as effective as the drug lithium in treatment of resistant depression.
 The study also found that adding T3 to treatment protocols for depression shows an advantage over adding lithium for patients who have tried two other treatments without success.

 These studies support the consideration of using T3, the active thyroid hormone, as a possible treatment protocol for all patients with depression, and even those with bipolar disorder, even when standard thyroid blood tests appear to be normal.

 We applaud Dana Trentini and her blog, Hypothyroid Mom, for continuing to spread the word and drive awareness about the important of proper diagnosis and treatment of thyroid disorders.

-If you or someone you know is struggling with depression, bipolar disorder, or other issues related to mental health, the doctors at Holtorf Medical Group can help you determine if thyroid dysfunction or other hormonal imbalances are at the root of your symptoms.
-Our innovative treatment protocols, including treatment with T3 where indicated, can help you bring your mental picture back into happy focus.
+If you or someone you know is struggling with depression, bipolar disorder, or other issues related to mental health, it’s important to determine if thyroid dysfunction or other hormonal imbalances are at the root of your symptoms.
+Innovative treatment protocols, including treatment with T3 where indicated, can help you bring your mental picture back into happy focus.